-When using a state with the name of a town or a city, abbreviate the state name using Associated Press style, not USPS abbreviations.
+When using a state with the name of a town or a city, abbreviate the state name using Associated across the college.
+Press style, not USPS abbreviations.
 The names of eight states (Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah) are never abbreviated.

-- Orrect: Houston, Texas
+- Houston, Texas

-- Incorrect: Houston, Tex.
+- Houston, Tex.

-- Incorrect: Houston, TX
+- Houston, TX

-- Orrect: Parsippany, N.J.
+- Parsippany, N.J.

-- Incorrect: Parsippany, New Jersey
+- O Parsippany, New Jersey

-- Incorrect: Parsippany, NJ
+- NJ Parsippany, NJ